 The Glory of the Lord came from the East

-In the beginning of the twentieth Century, many believers in the West were looking forward to the promised revival of the Church, and pursuing a Pentecostal experience.
-But the Bible prophesies that the revival would come not from the West but from the East.
+In the beginning of the twentieth Century, many believers in the West were pursuing a Pentecostal revival.
+But the Bible prophesied that this revival would come from the East.

-The Book of Ezekiel tells us that the end time outpouring of the Holy Spirit will be from the East.
+Ezekiel told us that the end time outpouring of the Holy Spirit would come from the East.

-This is sound of many waters in Revelation 1:15, 14:2, and 19:6.
-It is the sound of the tongue emitting sound, the sound of the end time Sanctified Church.
+This is sound of many waters we hear throughout the Book of Revelation, the sound of the end time Sanctified Church.

 Their Doorpost was beside My Doorpost

-Ezekiel told us why God was unable to pour out His Holy Spirit until the twentieth Century.
+Ezekiel told us why God was unable to pour out His Holy Spirit on the Churches of the West.
 God said: “their doorpost was beside My doorpost, and there was a wall between them and Me” (Ezekiel 43:8).

 The Spirit of God is the Spirit of truth.

-The Bible gives us three conditions that must be met for a Church to receive the Spirit of God.
+The Bible gives us three conditions that must be met for the Church to receive the Spirit of God.

-- The Church must obey the Gospel of Jesus Christ, outlined by His “if not” conditions of salvation.
-These include baptism “in like manner” as Jesus explained in John 5:19; and the washing of feet, described in John 13:8, and Hebrews 6:1-2, which describes the “instructions about baptisms.”
+2. The Church must obey the Gospel of Jesus Christ, outlined by His “if not” conditions of salvation.

-This was first dramatically illustrated for us in Exodus 39, and 40.
-God gave the precise instructions for the tabernacle, and after they completed it according to all of His instructions, “then the cloud covered the tent of meeting, and the glory of YHVH filled the tent.”
+The requirement for the Church to follow the pattern exactly was first dramatically illustrated for us in Exodus 39, and 40.
+God gave precise instructions for the tabernacle.
+After they built it according to all of His instructions, “then the cloud covered the tent of meeting, and the glory of the LORD filled the tent.”
 (Exodus 40:34)